-The Company had property and equipment of \$1.9 billion and \$1.8 billion as of December 31, 2015 and 2014, respectively, including approximately 3,328 vacant beds at four idle facilities with a carrying value of \$35.2 million which are being marketed to potential customers as of December 31, 2015, excluding equipment and other assets that can be easily transferred for use at other facilities.
+The Company had property and equipment of \$1.9 billion as of December 31, 2016 and 2015, including 3,328 vacant beds at four idle facilities in its U.S. Corrections & Detention segment with a carrying value of \$33.8 million which are being marketed to potential customers as of December 31, 2016, excluding equipment and other assets that can be easily transferred for use at other facilities.